 How it works

 Scammers call offering to buy something you are selling and send you a check for more than the amount you are asking, usually a lot more.
 They then ask you to send them the extra, after you keep some for your trouble.
-They come up with a logical explain.
+They come up with a logical explanation.
 BUT…..the check won’t clear….your bank won’t find out until after you have already sent the check from your bank account.

 If it’s too good to be true….IT IS!!